kubescape/kubescape.io/docs/blog/posts/kubescape-3-workload-scanning/index.md

 slug: 'kubescape-3-workload-scanning'
 ---

-# Kubescape 3.0: Intorducing Workload Scanning
+# Kubescape 3.0: Introducing Workload Scanning

 Kubescape 3.0 introduces workload scanning, which allows you to comprehensively report on the security posture of individual workloads running in a Kubernetes cluster.
 This includes both misconfiguration and vulnerability scanning.
 This scan results in information that gives a 360° assessment of your workload’s security posture.